 District Attorney Fleming strives to improve criminal justice by communicating and collaborating with representatives of all communities in Humboldt.
 She has monthly meetings with representatives of Tribal Governments.
 To promote restorative justice, Maggie is collaborating with Tribal Court Judges, Humboldt County Superior Court Judges and defense attorneys to establish a program for tribal members to have their cases addressed in Tribal Court.

 District Attorney Fleming had also collaborated with school boards, the Office of Education, and the court to establish a School Attendance Court to address the high rates of truancy and drop out in Humboldt County.
 Since the program began in 2017, parents attending court have been provided assistance and tools to help their children succeed in school.
 The court is not about punishment, but instead seeks to remind people of the importance of helping children commit to school.
 The program has been 70-80% successful in improving attendance rates.

 Maggie’s efforts to improve the prosecution of environmental crimes was recognized in 2017 when she was honored for her commitment by the California Hazardous Materials Investigators Association.
 She was also honored by the Humboldt County Domestic Violence Coordinating Council for her work in helping victims of violence in 2016.

 Maggie is a member of the American Association of University Women, the League of Women Voters of Humboldt County, and an associate member of Humboldt Sponsors.
 She has served on the boards of the League of Women Voters and PBS Northcoast (KEET TV).

-She has also served as a Board Member and has now been elected by the statewide association of prosecutors to serve as the Secretary-Treasurer for the California District Attorneys Association (CDAA) and is co-Chair for the CDAA Domestic Violence Committee.
+She has also served as a Board Member and has now been elected by the statewide association of prosecutors to serve as the Second Vice President for the California District Attorneys Association (CDAA) and is co-Chair for the CDAA Domestic Violence Committee.